 Intertwined project logic

 The fact that the intervention logic of projects is intertwined, makes the strategic alignment of projects a “graphy” use case.
 In the case of Jordan, hundreds of projects are implemented simultaneously.
-When it comes to keeping track which project activities eventually contribute to which social-economic impact, which target-population benefits (in-)directly from activities funded by a specific donor, graph technology allows to provide the relevant information rapidly.
+When it comes to keeping track which project activities eventually contribute to which social-economic impact, which target-population benefits (in-)directly from activities funded by a specific donor, graph-based planning monitoring and reporting allows to provide the relevant information rapidly.
+Graph-based planning monitoring and reporting

 In order to monitor the delivery of projects, a set of indicators has been defined.
 They are linked to various stages in the project logic (e.g. some to an activity, others to a specific outcome or impact).
 Indicators have values that correspond to planned, projected, estimated or actual levels of achievement.
 Periodical collection of data, in the context of monitoring, allows calculating the indicator levels and predefined intervals, which provides an input to the evaluation and possible adaptation of the focus of projects.